jpforcioli/github_howto_jsonrpc_api/009_provisioning_template_management.rst

 Template Group
 --------------

-How to create a template group?
+How to create a Template Group?
 +++++++++++++++++++++++++++++++

 The following example shows how to create a new Template Group named ``template_group_001`` in the ``dc_africa`` ADOM and referencing the following